serverless/components/README.md

       # Type: boolean

-      - name: delete # The name of the parameter
+      delete: # The name of the input/output
         type: boolean # The type.
         # Optional
         required: true # Defaults to required: false